SirMotte/FGU-Theme-Hearth/README.md

 Enjoy!
 Sir Motte

-# Hall of Fame
-- The first offering seemed to do little and as the Knight stepped back from the altar, his unease was showing clearly on his face.
-"We can't fail!" he uttered as he nodded to the Ranger.
-The young Elf carefully approached the basin and put forth his selection of goods.
-Ripples of golden light radiated across the fluids surface when the items sank down to its bottom.
-"It is pleased!" he whispered, showing little emotion on his face, but his companions knew him well enough to decipher his stoic expression.
-Elation and a hint of relief.
-"My turn!" grunted the short sorcerer.
-He had trouble to place his gifts, his height forced him to tiptoe around the altar and place them one by one at its large stone rim.
-With a push by his cane he tipped them over.
-Splish, splash.
-The soft light became brighter and brighter with each item, until the Adventurers had to avert their eyes.

-Pleasant heat tickled their skin and they dared to look up again.
-An orb of pure light had formed atop the altar, hovering just a few inches in the air.
-"We made it!" gasped the Knight and stepped forward....

-- Evolivolution for providing Starfinder support!
-- Shoutout to seansps who added Cyberpunk Red support to the theme, you rock!
-- Rugged sea, distant shore, waves and thunder evermore.
-Laughing gods of wet an wind care not for souls on wooden splint.
-Tossed and turned, high and low, yet steady our ship will go, to promised land of bane and boon lead steadfast by Tabarkus tune.

-And a god takes notice.
-"Prideful mortal, carry on, a deity's ear has heard your song.
-I choose you to tell my name, spread the word and gain the fame, worthy of your lyrics fervour, my heart was moved you may go further!"

-Thank you Tabarkus, for a launch of ships to my maps collection!
-- Thanks a lot to the two people who donated using the forge donation system.
-When you do, make sure that Smite Works gets a little cut as well.
-- The creature stared at me while sitting on top of its treasure.
-Its enormous front teeth glistened wet in the dim light, as did its brown fur.
-It smirked, the smirk became a smile and suddenly it snipped an object at me from below its feet.
-My instincts made me flinch, but my arm reached for the object anyway and snatched it out of the air.
-A beautiful gold coin from a distant country lay in my hand.
-Intricate and ornate details framed a fair face with long hair and a hat of an unknown fashion.
-The smile resembled the one shown by the creature.
-As I looked up again, the creature still sat there, still watching me, still smiling.
-I bowed.
-I would do my best to please it again.
-Thanks to Felix Achberger for donating!
-- The nameless soul led on in silence.
-A ghoustly figure floating just a few feet in front of me, ragged clothes billowing in an otherworldy breeze.
-The translucent body shimmered in a faint silverish, blue light.
-I followed it into a room, that looked to have been a study at some point in the distant past.
-Crumbling parchment and dried out inkpots, old maps of long lost kingdoms and tomes of forgotten wisdom lay about in a somewhat orderly fashion.
-"Remarkable!", I thought, as I let my eyes examine the treasures before me.
-The ghostly figure stopped and turned to me, his fair face seemed to kindly smile as he noticed the exitement in my eyes.
-His hands began to gesture around the room, pointed at some of his belongings, and then at me.
-He smiled again.
-I understood, nodded, bowed deeply and then returned his smile.
-Certainly not as fair as his, but in kind.
-- Where wares and coin change purse and hands, the one called Bayne there proudly stands, manifold a craft displayed, unlucky those who come too late, missing out on goods so great!
-- Kindred spirit, generous soul, artful script makes worth a scroll, it's weight in gold and read out loud.
-Thank you bmos, you can be proud!
-- The one who shares with golden heart, bright in soul and sound in art, has given plentiful his craft; abundant the amount amassed; eyes wide open I childlike laughed.
-Thank you Dud-in!
-- The incantation rose about, the whisper soon became a shout as magic made his body stout.
-Thanks to Nick Frost for donating!
-- When darkness crawls and shadows loom, one misstep here could spell our doom; Smart the one with torch and lamp, will be remembered as a champ; As he who gave the gift of light, has earned himself the title knight.
-- The cartographers pride is a finished map.
-The travelers joy is a detailed map.
-The adventurers staple is a bundle of maps - They all came signed by the one whiteTiki.
-- Whispers in the kings hall, the traveling bards, puffers on the street, voices at the regulars' table, the birds in the trees; They all sing praise to the one Aridhro, who made sure the army's soldiers won't use adrenaline during battle, but solely move on caffeine alone.
-- The warriors raise a freshly brewed toast to cmtpcm, who contributed to the cause with a large gift of coffee!
-- The Valkyries cheer, for their master has spread his wealth and name to support the cause.
-MadNomad!
-- Hushed voices whisper a glorious name.
-A supporter that aided the cause!
-Did you hear it too?
-- The heavens sing of a name, angelic and pure, an euphony to ears and heart.
-Its wielder brought gifts from the storytellers wares!
-- The scribes bow their heads in awe to, MeAndUnique, Saagael, mattekure, Superteddy57, Styrmir, damned and Trenloe for their help and ingenuity with complex scripture.
-- Wisdom poured by CMYKMatter and Drowbe helps the eye stay focused.

 ### Credits
 A few icons used are based on the Byte Dance Open Source Icon Library (iconpark.bytedance.com/official), though in most cases heavily altered they provide an invaluable starting base.
 Check them out if you need them.